Snyder v. Phelps: Lower court proceedings

-Court of Appeals for the Fourth Circuit

 An appeal by WBC was heard on September 24, 2009.
 The United States Court of Appeals for the Fourth Circuit reversed the jury verdict and set aside the lower court's $5 million judgment.
 The Fourth Circuit ruled that the lower court had erred by instructing the jury to decide a question of law rather than fact (specifically, whether or not the speech in question was protected by the First Amendment).
 The Fourth Circuit also ruled that the protest signs and language on WBC's website were rhetorical hyperbole and figurative expression, rather than assertions of fact, so they were a form of protected speech.
 On March 30, 2010, the Court further ordered Albert Snyder to pay the court costs for the defendants, an amount totaling $16,510.
-People all over the country, including political commentator Bill O'Reilly agreed to cover the costs, pending appeal.
+People all over the country, including (notably conservative) political commentator Bill O'Reilly agreed to cover the costs, pending appeal.
 O'Reilly also pledged to support all of Snyder's future court costs against the Phelps family.

-Final appeal

-A writ of certiorari was filed by Snyder.
-The Supreme Court granted certiorari on March 8, 2010.
-Arguments were heard on October 6, represented by Phelps' daughter, Margie Phelps.
+A writ of certiorari was filed by Snyder to the Supreme Court of the United States, which granted the petition on March 8, 2010.